Give me a hammer and I shall change the world

 Belfast | Northern Ireland

 The adventure began in 1984 when Stephen, inspired by his brother John who had opened a Tools for Self Reliance branch in Cardiff the year before, launched the Belfast tool group, later to become Tools for Solidarity.
-They started with no money and quite limited know-how, using a building which was in a really bad stage: the floor was unsafe, so tools were all around the walls, as the centre would collapse.
+They started with no money and quite limited know-how, using a building which was in a really bad stage: the floor was unsafe, so tools were all around the walls, as the center would collapse.
 They didn't even know what many of the tools were for, it took a long time to gain knowledge and experience.
 Today their workshop in Belfast is open every day for anybody who wants to donate, but also repair their own tools or volunteer.
-Most volunteers there are international – every year, thanks to the European Solidarity Corp programme, 6 volunteers from various European countries come to contribute in many different ways – they repair tools, collect them, manage social media, provide educational programmes, go to schools and get involved in decision making.
-Now, because of Brexit, this opportunity will be over.
-Together with the volunteers, a big part of the organisation's income disappears.
+Most volunteers there were international – every year, thanks to the European Solidarity Corp programme, 6 volunteers from various European countries came to contribute in many different ways – they repaired tools, collected them, managed social media, provided educational programmes, went to schools and got involved in decision making.
+Now, because of Brexit, this opportunity is over.
+Together with the volunteers, a big part of the organization's income disappears.
 European funds, besides donations, profits from the repairing service and some money provided by a few patrons (for example Roger Waters from Pink Floyd... remember the hammers?!?), were the basic way to financial sustainability.
-Now, their income and volunteers contribution will have to come from more local sources, as it happens in Downpatrick, where in 2004 they opened a second chapter.
+Now, their income and volunteer contribution will have to come from more local sources, as it happens in Downpatrick, where in 2004 they opened a second chapter.
 They have around 30 local volunteers there, 80% of them with mental disabilities and challenges, being schizophrenia, autism, anxiety.
 Tools for Solidarity provides them space, lunch and the possibility to feel useful and see immediate effects of their work – dirty and broken tools become shiny and functional thanks to their own hands.
 During the pandemic they were often the only place their volunteers could come to.

 More about Tools for Solidarity: https://www.toolsforsolidarity.com/